negarloloshahvar/Walmart-Sales-Data-Analysis/README.md

 ### The ```agg()``` Function
-- The ```.agg()``` method allows you to apply your own custom functions to a DataFrame, as well as apply functions to more than one column of a DataFrame at once, making your aggregations super-efficient.
+- The ```.agg()``` method allows us to apply our own custom functions to a DataFrame, as well as apply functions to more than one column of a DataFrame at once, making the aggregations super-efficient.
 - The ```.agg()``` method makes it easy to compute multiple statistics on multiple columns, all in just one line of code.

+### Cumulative statistics
+- Cumulative statistics can also be helpful in tracking summary statistics over time.